Click the character to replay. Press Try drawing to write it yourself.

 成语chéngyǔIdioms & Set Phrases

 取长补短qǔ cháng bǔ duǎntake strengths to補 compensate weaknesses — learn from othersLit: take-long-补-short.
-The standard phrase for learning from others to compensate for one's own deficiencies. 互相取长补短 "learn from each other's strengths to make up for each other's weaknesses" — a common formulation in team and collaboration contexts.
+The standard phrase for learning from others to compensate for one's own deficiencies. 互相取长补短 "learn from each other's strengths to make up for each other's weaknesses" is the common collaborative formulation.
 Both 长 and 短 (short) are used in the comparative-strength sense (cháng reading).

-长风破浪cháng fēng pò lànga long wind breaking through the waves — bold ambition and perseveranceFrom the Tang poet Li Bai: 长风破浪会有时,直挂云帆济沧海 — "There will come a time when the long wind breaks through the waves; I shall set my cloud-sail straight across the vast sea."
-One of the most beloved lines in Chinese poetry — the image of unstoppable ambition riding the great winds, no obstacle too large to overcome.
+长风破浪cháng fēng pò lànga long wind breaking through the waves — bold ambition and perseveranceFrom the Tang poet Li Bai: 长风破浪会有时,直挂云帆济沧海.
+"There will come a time when the long wind breaks through the waves; I shall set my cloud-sail straight across the vast sea."
+The image is unstoppable ambition riding the great winds, no obstacle too large to overcome.